Regularmute/Connect4/documentation/testingdocument.md

 ![](./pictures/CoverageReport1.PNG)

-The AI-service in charge of deision making and the minimax-algorithm hasn't been tested yet.
+The AI-service in charge of decision making and the minimax-algorithm hasn't been tested yet.